deejaypapi/rx3-toolkit/README.md

    No Rekordbox XML export is required for this direct USB/SSD workflow.
 Stem Studio reads the database already stored on the prepared Rekordbox USB/SSD, so adding new songs does not require generating or updating a separate XML file.

-6. Hit **Set upвЂ¦ в†’ Install** if the separation runtime has not already been installed.
+6. Hit **Set up… → Install** if the separation runtime has not already been installed.
 Separation needs a lot of software that is too big to ship in the download, so it gets installed once into its own private folder.
-You need an internet connection, ~1.5 GB free, and Python 3.10вЂ“3.13 ([python.org](https://www.python.org/downloads/) if you have none вЂ” take 3.13).
+You need an internet connection, ~1.5 GB free, and Python 3.10–3.13 ([python.org](https://www.python.org/downloads/) if you have none — take 3.13).
 If it stops halfway, press **Install** again; it picks up where it left off.

 7. Pick a model and quality: